truncgil/laravel-docker-scaffold/README.md

 ## Installation and Usage

-1. Clone this repository or copy the files to a new project
+1. Clone this repository or copy the files to a new project (see detailed instructions above)
 2. Run the following command:

 ```bash